-Supporters In reference to coming out, the pain experienced by LGBT+ individuals often involves not being able to live as their true selves.
-For instance, when you are on a trip with your peers, the male students may talk about which female students they are sexually attracted to, while the female students are busy with girl talk.
+Supporters In reference to coming out, the pain experienced by LGBTQ+ individuals and those who may identify as such often involves not being able to live as their true selves.
+For instance, during a trip with peers, the male students may talk about which female students they are sexually attracted to, while the female students are busy with what is commonly referred to as "girl talk."
 Your peers may say things like, "Join me for a soak in the big tub," or your roommate may make a joke such as, "If you were gay, I'd be scared to sleep in the same room with you."
 In the workplace, you may encounter questions such as, "Do you have a girlfriend/boyfriend?" or "When do you plan to get married and have babies?"
-Although these are casual, unintentional conversations for sexual majorities, it is still difficult for LGBT+ individuals to express their distress and say, "I am not like you, and this is hard for me."
+Although these are casual, unintentional conversations for the sexual majorities, it can still be difficult for LGBTQ+ individuals and those who may identify as such to express their distress and say, "I am not like you, and this is hard for me."
 In coming out, they overcome this painful experience.